-Ants can lift four-and-half tons over their head and run at fifty-two miles per hour, relative to their body size!
-There’s even one species—the Florence Griffith-Joyner of the ant world—that can run at the human equivalent of four hundred miles per hour!
+Ants can lift 9,000 pounds over their head and run at 52 miles per hour, relative to their body size!
+There’s even one species—the Florence Griffith-Joyner of the ant world—that can run at the human equivalent of 400 miles per hour!
 Ants, almost all of them females, are physically amazing, but, did you know there’s more to them than just vigor and brawn?
 They manage “cities” and farms and have the largest brain-to-body weight of all animals.
 You’ll uncover many more interesting facts as you learn all about ants.

 Jump down to: Beneficial, Background • Physical description • Head, Brain, Mouth, Antennae • Senses, Pheromones, Communication • Thorax, Appendages • Abdomen, Heart, Organs, Breathing • Eusocial, Castes • Reproduction, Eggs, Larvae • Nests, Anthills, Bivouacs, Sleep • Foods, Predators, Defenses, Lifespan

 You’ve probably noticed the whirl of activity that always surrounds ants, but what are they accomplishing, other than stealing our tasty picnic foods?
 Well, quite a lot, really—they’re among earth’s beneficial wildlife, and here’s why: